Microsoft Graph integration

 2. Click New client secret

-3. Set a description and expiration
+3. Set description and expiration

 4. Immediately copy the “Value” after creation